It has been five years.

 There will never not be blindness.
 There will never not be debris between me and my magnet.
 This is the stuff of life.
 Fumbling and feeling our way into alignment, allowing the bumps off track to be our guardians to the path.
 Allowing the pain and trauma that has lived through us the be the deepeners of our hearts, the teachers of gratitude, and the way to bring into awareness that which has been unconscious, unseen.

 That morning, alone in my room with the tree and the skyline as my landscape, and my boisterous and rowdy friends as my soundtrack, I promised myself that I would find another place with a view as majestic, as expansive, a view where I could be among the birds in their upmost perches.
 Setting that intention, I lobbed that dream into the magnet of my future.

 This morning, a bluebird alights on the topmost branch of the tree in front of my window.
 I am brought back in time.
-I am brought into how much life can be lived in 5 years, I am brought into gratitude for my expansive view, and into the exquisiteness of the mystery of life, this meandering path, unfolding itself in a direction we may in fact know by heart.
+I am brought into how much life can be lived in 5 years, I am brought into gratitude for my expansive view, and into the exquisiteness of the mystery of life – this meandering path, unfolding itself in a direction that we may in fact know by heart.

 april 10, 2018